Student loan forgiveness? Here’s where the US stands - NewsBreak

 The Department of Education has reportedly directed companies that service federal student loans not to send notices about payments resuming in May, CNBC reports .
 According to NPR , the department does have a legal obligation to reach out to borrowers at least six times before payments begin – by telling companies to hold off on reaching out, some believe the administration was signaling another payment moratorium.

-This came shortly after White House chief of staff Ron Klain said Biden wanted to decide on debt cancellation before payments restarted, “or he’ll extend the pause.”US to add third gender option on passports
+This came shortly after White House chief of staff Ron Klain said Biden wanted to decide on debt cancellation before payments restarted, “or he’ll extend the pause.”Sullivan Co. judge denies former THP trooper bond

 Pushing out another payment pause may also be beneficial for Democrats heading into the midterm elections.